cvai-roig-lab/duality-diagram-similarity/README.md

-<a href="https://arxiv.org/abs/2008.02107"> Duality Diagram Similarity: a generic framework for initialization selection in task transfer learning</a>
+<a href="https://arxiv.org/abs/2008.02107"> Duality Diagram Similarity: a generic framework for initialization selection in task transfer learning</a><br/>
-Kshitij Dwivedi, Jiahui Huang, Radoslaw Martin Cichy, Gemma Roig in ECCV 2020
+Kshitij Dwivedi, Jiahui Huang, Radoslaw Martin Cichy, Gemma Roig <br/>
+ECCV 2020

 Here we provide the code to replicate our results on Taskonomy and Pascal VOC transfer benchmark.